COVID-19 regulations, house rules and cancellation policy

 What are the house rules in the Casa Sol y Salsa?

-Guests are welcome to meet Cuban friends on our terrace during the day, without any registration needs (once they received their negative PCR test
+Guests are welcome to meet Cuban friends on our terrace during the day, without any registration needs.

 Cuban visitors are however only permitted to enter a guest room after registration through our manager.
 Visitors under the age of 18 are not allowed to enter a